 The free version of CloudBooks lets you add an unlimited number of staff users for a single account.
-It is a cloud-based program that provides Secure Sockets Layer (SSL) encryption and secure data storage in the cloud.
+It is a cloud-based program that provides Secure Sockets Layer (SSL) encryption and secures data storage in the cloud.
 You can create projects, invoices and estimates.
 It comes with integrated time tracking and expenses tracking.

 The free version includes a basic chart of accounts, general ledger, balance sheets and income statements.
 Paid versions, ranging from $15 to $35 a month, include features such as recurring automated invoices with auto-bill, payment reminders, invoice line items, smart tagging, document sharing, time tracking and reconciliation.
 You also can integrate payroll with an add-on option from a third-party provider starting at $39 a month and $6 per person.

 GnuCash allows you to enter split transactions, reconcile accounts and schedule recurring invoices and transactions.
-The small business accounting version allows you to manage customer and vendors, jobs, invoices, bill payment, billing terms and helps prepare your books for tax time.
+The small business accounting version allows you to manage customers and vendors, jobs, invoices, bill payment, billing terms and helps prepare your books for tax time.
 It also offers basic receivables and payable accounts to manage payroll for employees.

 GnuCash is part of the GNU project, a free software, mass-collaboration effort.
 It can run on GNU/Linux, BSD, Solaris, Mac OS X and Microsoft Windows as open-source software.

 The simplistic look of the website makes it clear: VT Cash Books is no-frills accounting software that’s easy to use.
-Free and from the U.K., VT Cash Books features fast data entry with auto-complete functions, supports multiple bank and cash accounts, handles bank reconciliation and generate profit-and-loss statements, balance sheets and ledger reports.
+Free and from the U.K., VT Cash Books features fast data entry with auto-complete functions, supports multiple bank and cash accounts, handles bank reconciliation and generates profit-and-loss statements, balance sheets and ledger reports.

 Akaunting will accept online payments with no fees in addition to your third-party payment provider.